How to Use This Calculator

 Check the room temperature before and during installation.
 LVP should be installed in rooms maintained at 65°F to 85°F. In an unheated space or directly after construction with fresh concrete, wait until the room is at living temperature for at least 48 hours.
 SPC vinyl is more tolerant of temperature swings than WPC, but both perform best when installed and maintained in the manufacturer's specified temperature range.

 Leave expansion space around all fixed objects.
 The standard gap is 1/4 inch around walls, cabinets, and doorframes.
-In rooms with radiant heat or high direct sunlight, increase to 3/8 inch — LVP expands significantly with heat.
+In rooms with radiant heat or high direct sunlight, increase to 3/8 inch; LVP expands with heat.
 Cover all gaps with baseboards or quarter-round molding.
 Never nail baseboards through the flooring; they must float independently.

 What to Buy